 The Lora Jean Kilroy Visitor and Education Center

-The Lora Jean Kilroy Visitor and Education Center at Bayou Bend features an orientation gallery, a library, a retail shop, two meeting rooms, public terraces, and ample parking.
+The Lora Jean Kilroy Visitor and Education Center at Bayou Bend features an orientation gallery, a library, two meeting rooms, public terraces, and ample parking.
 Designed by Houston architect Leslie K. Elkins and opened in September 2010, the building achieved a LEED Silver Certification for its environmental efficiencies.

 What You’ll Find in the Kilroy Center